Reacross/Keep_in_touch/README.md

 **Installation**

-*To install type "" in your IDE terminal
+*To install type "pip install -i https://test.pypi.org/simple/ keep-in-touch" in your IDE terminal

 *To start type "keep_in_touch" in your IDE terminal